This edition of the Nexus Newsletter is brought to you by Montgomery Technologies and enVerid Systems.

 Meter data supports many different use cases, including accurate reporting, tenant billing, project development, measurement & verification, fault detection, commissioning, occupant engagement, and probably more that I haven't even heard of.

-So the future of metering that enables us to use these data for all types of use cases requires a horizontal architecture.
-We need unsiloed devices, a robust network, and a data layer that's independent of the use case and includes a data model that fully describes what's being metered in context with the rest of the building's devices and systems.
+So the future of metering that enables us to use these data for all types of use cases requires the right infrastructure.
+Namely, a robust network layer and a data layer that brings together siloed devices into a data model that fully describes what's being metered in context with the rest of the building's devices and systems.

 Finally, the future of metering is one where the measurement is a means to an end: decarbonizing.
 That means it's not enough to know what you used at 101 Main Street at 10am on a Tuesday—you also need to know what the grid is doing at that time and whether your consumption is matched by your renewables or offset purchase.

 All the technology use cases that meter data enables now need to be reimagined.
-Consider M&V for example: calculating "savings" are now a lot more complicated when calculation includes not only what the building is doing and would have done, but also what the grid is doing.
+Consider M&V, for example: Calculating "savings" is now a lot more complicated when the calculation includes not only what the building is doing and would have done but also what the grid is doing.

 What metering trends are you seeing?